mattermost/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-subscriptions/DM_Comment_notification.md

 **Expected**

 The user should get the comment notification in the DM through the Jira bot.
-Also, according to step 2,